wmgeolab/gbDocs/docs/docs/20-research-and-sourcing/source-discovery-strategies.md

 **Search Template** to _find actual data_:
 - “[country name] shapefile administrative divisions”

-**Other helpful methods**
+### Other Helpful Search Methods

-- Searching in a the official language of the country
+- Search using the **official language of the country**.
-- Search for "**country** open data portal - some countries or groups of countries may have a website where they have a collection of data sets
+- Search for "**country name** open data portal".
+Some countries (or regional organizations) maintain centralized websites that host collections of public datasets.

-    - Look out for categories like “Administrative Divisions”, “Territories”, “Geography”
+  Look for categories such as:
-    - These open data portals may have shapefiles but under different categories.
-Look into census data, health data, or political data.
-They may be divided by ADM.
+  - **Administrative Divisions**
+  - **Territories**
+  - **Geography**

+  Note that these portals may not always label datasets clearly.
+Administrative boundaries may appear under other categories, such as:

+  - Census data
+  - Health data
+  - Political or electoral data

+  In many cases, these datasets are organized by **ADM level**.

+---

-**Places to Look For**
+### Places to Look for Boundary Data

-- Goverment websites
+- **Government websites**
-- Census bureaus
+- **Census bureaus**
-- National mapping agencies
+- **National mapping agencies**

-- GitHub (a platform where individuals can post datasets and code) could be a good resource.
-If you find a good shapefile there, you’ll have to contact the creator of the data set to make sure it’s ok to redistribute.
+- **GitHub**
+  GitHub is a platform where individuals and organizations share datasets and code.
+It can sometimes contain useful shapefiles.
+  If you find a suitable dataset on GitHub, you must **contact the creator to confirm that redistribution is permitted**.

-- Academic papers and websites
+- **Academic papers and research websites**
-    - If you find a map that includes the ADM but doesn’t have the shapefile to download, look at the webpage’s / paper’s bibliography.
-They may cite the page that contains the downloadable shapefile.
+  - If you find a map showing administrative boundaries but no downloadable shapefile, check the **bibliography or references**.
+  - Authors often cite the original source where the dataset can be downloaded.

-- Constitutions and other official documents are helpful
+- **Constitutions and other official government documents**
+  These can help confirm the **official structure and naming of administrative divisions**, even if they do not provide shapefiles directly.